edison4354/CS-Assignment-Hash-Table/README.md

 # CS-Frequency-Counter
-Created a word-frequency counting program while using hash tables.
+Created a word-frequency counting program while using a hash table.